sdziallas/comp55/docs/labs/11-Decomp.md

 ## Changing colors

-While smooth color changing has become all the rage recently especially with the adoption of LED lights in EVERYTHING, this wasn't always the case.
+While smooth color changing has become all the rage recently, especially with the adoption of LED lights in EVERYTHING, this wasn't always the case.
-In fact,
+In the early 200s,
-slowly transforming colors used to generate a sense of awe.
+slowly transforming colors would generate a sense of awe.
 For this lab,
-let's pretend to be back in those olden times of yore (you know, the early 2000's).
+let's pretend to be back in those olden times.
 Before we start trying to change the colors, we need to understand how colors are represented in computers.
 For the most part,